Union boss McCluskey calls on Labour to adopt IHRA definition of anti-Semitism

 But the Unite general secretary, writing for HuffPost UK, prefaced his comments with a blistering attack on Jewish community leaders for what he called their “intransigent hostility” to Mr Corbyn.

-Mr McCluskey said the problem of anti-Semitism in the party was “not manufactured” but had “certainly been wildly exaggerated”.
+Mr McCluskey said the problem of anti-Semitismin the party was “not manufactured” but had “certainly been wildly exaggerated”.

 He said: “I am at a loss to understand the motives of the leadership of the Jewish community – the Board of Deputies, the Jewish Leadership Council and the Jewish Labour Movement.